-Now that we are in Phase 3 of the Illinois Restore Plan, the Warren County Public Library is open to the public.
+Now that we are in the next Phase of the Illinois Restore Plan, the Warren County Public Library is open to the public.
 The Library has been deep cleaned, and we have adopted new cleaning protocols.
 Returned items are quarantined for several days before being reshelved.

 We are happy to serve you in person once again, with a few modifications, which include capacity limits and social distancing.
 At this time, visits to the library are limited to checking out items and using the computers.
 “Hanging out” is not permitted.
 To help reduce the spread of COVID-19, toys and play areas are unavailable and our meeting rooms are closed.